P3ntest/bwinf-cars/README.md

     } catch (CarBumpException ignored) {
     }
     ```
     We execute these lines in a `try {} catch() {}` since I have implemented a custom exception which can be thrown by the `Car::effort():List<MoveInstruction>` function - the `CarBumpException`.
-This wil be thrown whenever a certain direction (either left or right) is impossible to complete.
+This will be thrown whenever a certain direction (either left or right) is impossible to complete.
 This happens when a car *"bumps"* into a wall while trying to make space.
 If this happens, the corresponding list will be kept at `null` respectively.
 After this step, we just have to compare the two.
     ```java
     if (effortRight != null && effortLeft != null) {
         if (effortRight.size() > effortLeft.size()) {